internetarchive/fatcat/extra/journal_metadata/README.md

 ISSN-L, then write out to disk as JSON.
 Then the journal-metadata importer takes a subset of fields and inserts to fatcat.
 Lastly, the elasticsearch transformer takes a subset/combination of

+## ISSN-L Munging

+Unfortunately, there seem to be plenty of legitimate ISSNs that don't end up in the ISSN-L table.
+On the portal.issn.org public site, these are listed as:

+    "This provisional record has been produced before publication of the resource.
+The published resource has not yet been checked by the ISSN Network.It is only available to subscribing users."

+For example:

+- 2199-3246/2199-3254: Digital Experiences in Mathematics Education

+Instead of just dropping these entirely, we're currently munging these by putting the electronic or print ISSN in the ISSN-L position.

 ## Python Helpers/Libraries